remla2025-team10/operation/README.md

     - `model-service/download_models.py` is used to download the classifier (and vectorizer) model used for the prediction
     - `model-service/app.py` contains the Flask wrapper for the model, with an endpoint that can be accessed by the app-service to request a prediction for a given review
 - **Lib-ml Repository**
+    - `preprocess_sentiment_analysis/preprocess.py` is used to preprocess a given dataset by cleaning the text (removing non-alphabetical characters, converting all words to lowercase, removing stopwords, and Porter stemming).
+It saves the results into a processed CSV file.
 - **Lib-version**
 - **Model training**